spinalcordtoolbox/sct_docker/README.rst

    the changes made to it will be visible for both the Docker container and the Windows system.

+#  Check the shared folder :
+    - run command
+    ..code:: sh
+	ls
+    - the docker_shared_folder should be highlighted in green :

+      if not :
+	- check the permission on your local host file : go to C:/Users/ right click on the folder open properties of the folder. go to the security tab
+	    Check that the USER have full control over the folder.

+		if yes move on to the point.

+		if not change the permission and run the ls command again. if the folder is highlighted in green try creating a folder inside it.

+		..code:: sh
+			mkdir test
+		Check if a new folder appeared in C:/Users/docker_folder_shared

+	- Go to the docker quickstart terminal
+		Stop Docker Machine if it's running, by running command:
+		..code:: sh
+			docker-machine stop

+		Open VirtualBox GUI

+		add a shared folder in the default machine setting : click on default > setting > shared folder and on the folder with a + sign
+			Write C:\Users\docker_shared_folder
+			Write docker_shared_folder in Name textbox

+			check permanent configuration and mount automatically.
+		Go back to docker quickstart terminal.
+		Restart Docker Machine, by running command :
+		..code:: sh
+			 docker-machine start
+		SSH into the Docker Machine, by running command ..code:: sh
+			docker-machine ssh
+		creat a new directory there by running :
+		..code:: sh
+			mkdir docker_shared_folder

+		This will be /home/docker/docker_shared_folder.
+		Mount the Shared Folder you named above (docker_shared_folder) at the mount point you have created by running:
+		..code::sh
+ 		sudo mount -t vboxsf -o uid=1000,gid=50 docker_shared_folder /home/docker/docker_shared_folder

+		To launch the container run :
+			..code:: sh
+			run docker run -p 2222:22 --rm -it -v /home/docker/docker_shared_folder://home/sct/docker_shared_folder neuropoly/sct:sct-v4.0.0-beta.0-ubuntu-18.04

 #.
 (NOT MANDATORY) Change the password (default is `sct`) from the
    container prompt: